Student Handbook Directory

 If you are interested in learning more about our Title 1 program, please contact our School Reading Specialists.

-Parents may drop off students beginning at 8:40am at the covered gym door in the back of the building (door #19).
-Parents should be mindful that traffic is heavy on Church Road, Paper Mill Road, and in the parking lot during pick up and drop off times and should observe all traffic signals and instructions of the crossing guard and staff.
+Parents may drop off students beginning at 8:40am at the front of the school off of Montgomery Ave.
+Families should be mindful that traffic is heavy on Paper Mill Road, and in the parking lot during pick up and drop off times and should observe all traffic signals and instructions of the staff.

 Observe the following carline rules:

-- Cars must display the Enfield ID card on their passenger side sun visor.
+- Cars must display their family name on their passenger side sun visor.

-- For safety reasons, be prepared to show a photo ID for identification.
+- For safety reasons, you may need to show a photo ID for identification.
 The driver must be on the approved list of adults for pick up.

 - Morning Arrival- Car line ends at 8:55 AM.
-If you see that the door is closed, please park your car in the lot along Paper Mill Road and walk your child into the front office.
+If you see that the door is closed, please park your car in the parking lot and walk your child into the front office.

 Student safety is our primary concern.
 Families are strongly advised to follow the traffic pattern and guidelines set forth here.